 - Grassland ecosystem service assessment at the selected case study areas;

 - Development of the Tool by addressing socio-economic matter in nature conservation policies;

 - Development of pilot scenarios for long-term grassland management;

 - Capacity building on applying the Tool for the relevant target groups and operating the Tool at national, regional, municipal, protected areas and farm level.

 Project is implemented in 9 demo areas in 3 Baltic states.

 Environmental problem targeted

-The area covered by natural and semi-natural grasslands has considerably decreased in Europe throughout the last century as result of land conversion to urban territories, arable land, afforestation, while remoter or/and wet areas underwent marginalization and abandonment.
+The area covered by semi-natural grasslands has considerably decreased in Europe throughout the last century as a result of land conversion to urban territories, arable land, afforestation, while remoter or/and wet areas underwent marginalization and abandonment.

 Loss of grassland biodiversity leads to degradation or even destroying of the ecosystem functions and services, which would require enormous financial investments to maintain or provide these services artificially.